Rough Water Skills II

 9 - 12 October 2025 with Nick

-6 - 9 November 2025 with Nick & Kelly
+6 - 9 November 2025 with Nick

 Tackle Anglesey’s powerful waters on spring tidal ranges - challenging conditions are guaranteed at our famous tide race venues!